Understanding how an E Cigs works –

 Amps = Volts / Ohms

-- To know the correct resistance for your accessory delivery system purchase
+- To know the correct resistance for your Delivery System purchase

 - To help find your sweet spot of vaping

-- To insure you don’t overpower and burn out the accessory device
+- To ensure you don’t overpower and burn out the device

 Power (watts) is the intensity of the vape.
 6-8 watts is the “sweet spot” for most vapers